Groups

 Administrators can add new groups to the server or edit already existing ones in the Groups area.
 However, access rights for groups should be defined in the Database area by clicking Permissions.
 A group consists of one or several members (users).
 By creating groups, you can simplify server management because you can assign rights and permissions to whole groups instead of assigning them to single users.

-The main view of the Group area displays the following columns:
+The main view of the Groups area displays the following columns:

 • Name: Displays the name of a group.

 • Type: Displays the corresponding type of group.
-The Server Manager includes Standard groups (local group, manually created by the server administrator), Azure AD groups (groups that have been imported through Azure AD synchronization) and Active Directory groups (groups that have been imported through Active Directory synchronization).
+The Server Manager includes Standard groups (local groups, manually created by the server administrator), Microsoft Entra ID groups (formerly Azure AD, imported through Microsoft Entra ID synchronization), Active Directory groups (groups that have been imported through Active Directory synchronization), and OIDC groups (groups that have been imported through OIDC synchronization).

 • Domain: Displays the name of the root domain which is used for server configuration and Active Directory synchronization.
 Active Directory groups were imported into the Server Manager from this domain.

-• Description: Displays the group description if added.
-You can add a description when creating the group or editing it at a later point of time.
+• Description: Displays the group description, if one has been added.
+You can add a description when creating the group or editing it at a later point in time.

-Besides, more options are available on the right:
+In addition, more options are available on the right side of the main view:

 • New group: Use this button if you would like to add new, local standard groups to the Server Manager.
 The dialog window New group will be displayed afterwards.
 You can enter here the group name as well as a group description, if required.